-Cottage housing unit areas that doe do not count toward the total floor area calculation are:
+Cottage In addition to exclusions in the definition of floor area in 17A.020.060, cottage housing unit areas that doe do not count toward the total floor area calculation are:

 - i.
-Unheated storage space located under the main floor of the cottageBelow-grade basement; - ii.
+Unheated storage space located under the main floor of the cottage; - iii.
 Architectural projections, such as bay windows, fireplaces or utility closets no greater than eighteen inches in depth or six feet in width; - iii.
-Attached roof-porches, decks, and balconies (unenclosed); - iv.
-Detached garages or carports, and garages located in the same structure as carriage units; - v.
-Stairwells; - vi.
-Covered breezeways, such as between a home and a garage or carport; - vvii.
-Spaces with ceiling height of sixfive feet or less measured to the exterior walls; and viviii.
-The director may approve o ther exemptions similar in nature provided the intent of this section is met and upon approval of the director.
+Attached roof porches (unenclosed); - iv.
+Detached garages or carports; - ii.
+Stairways; - viii.
+Spaces with ceiling height of sixfive feet or less measured to the exterior walls; and - viiv.
+The director may approve oOther exemptions similar in nature provided the intent of this section is metand upon approval of the director. - 2.
 Lot Coverage.
-The maximum lot coverage permitted for all structures shall not exceed forty percent.
+The maximum lot coverage permitted for all structures shall not exceed forty percent. - 3.
+Density.

-3. Density.

 a.
+Density Bonus.

-The cottage housing development is permitted allows a twenty percent density bonus based on the minimum lot size permitted in the base zone to a maximum of twelve units in the development over what is allowed in the underlying zone.
+i.
+The cottage housing development is permitted a twenty percent density bonus based on the minimum lot size permitted in the base zone to a maximum of twelve units in the development above what is allowed in the zone.